google/WebFundamentals/src/site/monetization/ad-monetization/how-ads-work.markdown

 using the following markers:

 * Content and language: users will see ads that match your site's content and language.
-* Placement: adversiters can target sites that have ad units placed where they want their ads to appear, and matched to the size they want their ads to be displayed in on targeted devices.
+* Placement: advertisers can target sites that have ad units placed where they want their ads to appear, and matched to the size they want their ads to be displayed in on targeted devices.
-* User's interest: your website and adversiters can target specific user groups, for example, sports enthusiasts.
+* User's interest: your website and advertisers can target specific user groups, for example, sports enthusiasts.

 Ads are targeted based on overall site content, not keywords or categories.